gcg1/treasure-hunt/README.md

 # Treasure Hunt

-A simple React app to encourage local kids to explore their local park.
+A simple React app to encourage people to explore their local park.

 [View the live site.](https://morleypark.co.uk/?ref=github)